Devon Kennard: 2016

-On January 5, 2016, New York Giants' head coach Tom Coughlin announced his resignation as head coach.
+On January 5, 2016, Coughlin announced his resignation as head coach.
 On January 14, 2016, the New York Giants promoted offensive coordinator Ben McAdoo to head coach.

 Kennard entered training camp slated as a starting outside linebacker.
 Head coach Ben McAdoo as named him the starting strongside linebacker, alongside Jonathan Casillas and starting middle linebacker Kelvin Sheppard.
 In Week 5, he collected a season-high seven combined tackles during a 23–16 loss at the Green Bay Packers.
 Kennard recorded 61 combined tackles (40 solo), one sack, one pass defensed, and a forced fumble in 16 games and nine starts.

 The New York Giants finished second in the NFC East with an 11–5 record and earned a wildcard berth.
 On January 8, 2017, Kennard appeared in his first career playoff game and made two combined tackles as the Giants lost 38–13 at the Green Bay Packers in the NFC Wildcard Game.